braedynl/CSE231-020-SS20/Project 03/README.md

 1 2 3
 ```

+So we're effectively outputting: `"Meters: "` + `" "` + `"5.029"`.

 We can alter this behaviour in a variety of ways.
-I typically use the "`sep`" parameter of `print()`, which sets the string to insert between comma-separated values in the function call.
+I typically use the "`sep`" parameter of `print()`, which specifies the string to insert between comma-separated values in the function call.

 ```python
 print(1, 2, 3, sep='')  # setting it to empty string